19 In Movies lists

 The Korean fairy tale about self-worth.

-Again a movie about a girl who dreams of becoming a TV star.
+Again, it is a movie about a girl who dreams of becoming a TV star.
 Kang Han-na sings for a soundtrack of a famous but absolutely mediocre singer.
 But the girl herself wants to perform on stage.
 The producer refuses to put her in the frame and demands that Kang lose weight.

 The heroine chooses a rather radical way: she decides to undergo plastic surgery and, a year later, not at all like herself, tries to conquer the stage.
 But will it bring her happiness?